postsharp/Metalama.Documentation/conceptual/Aspects/advising/implementing-interfaces.md

 ## Step 1.
 Call IAdviceFactory.ImplementInterface

-In your implementation of the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, call the <xref:Caravela.Framework.Aspects.IAdviceFactory.ImplementInterface(Caravela.Framework.Code.INamedType,System.Type,Caravela.Framework.Aspects.OverrideStrategy,System.Collections.Generic.Dictionary{System.String,System.Object})> method.
+In your implementation of the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method.

 ## Step 2.
 Add interface members to the aspect class